sandrina-p/workshop-a11y-fundamentals/README.md

 ## Developer extensions

 Aditionally to the codebase, we'll explore multiple extensions.
-Kindly install them ahead of time before the workshop.
+Kindly install them ahead of time.

 The ones below we'll use frequently: